JavaScript Variables Hoisting in Details

 let

 variables are registered at the top of the block.
-But when the variable is accessed before declaration, JavaScript throws an error: ReferenceError: <variable> is not defined
+But when the variable is accessed before the declaration, JavaScript throws an error: ReferenceError: <variable> is not defined

 .